 Influencer is you

-Many companies resort to influencers to increase the brand's appeal.
-But I see the same thing as sharing or creating content on networks.
+Many companies turn to influencers to increase the brand's appeal.
+But I see the same thing happens when sharing or creating content on networks.
 You lose control, that doesn't belong to you.
 There's no better influencer that you.
-And in companies there is no better influencers that their professionals.
+And in companies there's no better influencers that their professionals.
 No better platform than your corporate blog.

-Who better than an expert can generate credible content, close leader, Shocking, relevant?
+Who better than an expert can generate credible content, Close, Shocking, Relevant?